RFSchade/lgbt-travel-map/README.md

 WARNING: The gayborhoods highlight clusters of safe spaces, but they do not guarantee that the area between those safe spaces will be safe.

 ### Running the app
-To access and interact with the map, clone the repository, make sure to meet the required software and package versions (as specified in the project report), and run the following code in the RStudio console:
+To access and interact with the map, simply follow this link: https://sophia-kleist-karlson.shinyapps.io/shinyapp/

+If you want to open the app from RStudio, you should clone the repository, make sure to meet the required software and package versions (as specified in the project report), and run the following code in the RStudio console:

 install.packages("shiny")